Proving ground

-A proving ground (US) is an installation or reservation in which technology such as weapons, military tactics and automobile prototypes are experimented with or tested.
+A proving ground is an installation or reservation in which technology such as weapons, military tactics and automobile prototypes are experimented with or tested.
 Proving grounds can be operated by government bodies or civilian industries.
 They are distinct from military training areas which are run by the military and intended for the routine training and exercising of troops across the terrain.